There are currently 6,100 homeless students within the Miami-Dade County Public Schools system.

 Terrence became one of the 5,000 men, women and children that Chapman Partnership serves annually.
 Chapman Partnership provided him with housing, food, clothing, unwavering support, and, most importantly, all the school supplies he needed to succeed and graduate from high school.

 “Terrence is an exceptional young man, who with the support from the community, has overcome homelessness.
-We knew he would have a bright future and we are proud to call Terrence an ambassador for the children in our Family Resource Centers,” Vincent stated.
+We knew he would have a bright future and we are proud to call Terrence an ambassador for the children in our Family Resource Centers,” stated Daniel Vincent, President and CEO of Chapman Partnership.